Canada women's national American football team

 The Canada women's national American football team is the official American football senior national team of Canada.

 History

 Canada debuted at the first IFAF Women's World Championship in 2010.
 They advanced to the championship game and received the silver medal after losing to the United States in the championship game.
 They competed at the 2013 championship, again advancing to the championship.
-They again where they finished second after losing to the United States 64–0.
+They again finished second after losing to the United States 64–0.
+Canadian team got a silver for the third time in 2017 championship after losing to the United States 41-16.
+At the 2022 championship they lost against Finland in bronze medal match.